wilrib/RubyGem-colissimo_aio/README.md

   config.format = 'PDF'               #=> Format accepted PDF, ZPL_203/ZPL_300, DPL_203/DPL_300
   config.weight = '5'                 #=> weight in Kg of your package
   config.signed = false/true          #=> signed shipping label or not
-  config.internationnal = false/true  #=> international shipping label or not
+  config.international = false/true  #=> international shipping label or not
   config.raw_format = false/true      #=> if false, `label` method will return an array with ["label_in_raw_format", "tracking_number"] into
                                       #=> if true, `label` method will create label_file.pdf/zpl/dpl and return an array with ["tracking_number"] into
 end